StyPP/RAE411/Projectping/README.md

 To finish, the average, the standard deviation and the variance are computed.
 The histogram and boxplot are also generated.

-Like this work was done with dataframe, png files are only screenshot because dataframe doesn't allows to generate png or pdf.
+Like this work was done with dataframe, png files are only screenshot because dataframe doesn't allow to generate png or pdf.